Yale School of Public Health: History

 In 1946, the Yale School of Public Health received its inaugural status as an accredited "school of public health."
-Because of this accreditation, Yale is in a unique situation of assuming the identities of both a department of the Yale School of Medicine and an autonomous school of public health.
+Because of this accreditation, Yale was, until 2024, in a unique situation of assuming the identities of both a department of the Yale School of Medicine and an autonomous school of public health.
 In the 1960s the Yale Department of Public Health merged with the section of epidemiology and preventive medicine, a unit within the department of internal medicine at the medical school, resulting in the department of epidemiology and public health (EPH).
 In 1964, EPH moved into its own building, the Laboratory of Epidemiology and Public Health (LEPH), which was designed by Philip Johnson and continues as the primary location for teaching and research.
+On July 1, 2024, with a pledge of $150 million in endowment funds from the University, YSPH transitioned to a fully independent, self-supporting professional school.

 In 1964, the Arbovirus Research Unit of the Rockefeller Foundation moved to the Yale School of Public Health.
 It was at the Yale Arbovirus Research Unit (YARU) that Jordi Casals discovered and named the Lassa virus in 1969.
 He went on to describe and classify over a thousand viruses, and was considered an authority in viral taxonomy.

 In July 2023, Megan Ranney began her term as dean of the Yale School of Public Health.
 She is an emergency medicine physician and the former Deputy Dean of the Brown University School of Public Health.